freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 ### 400.1

 There's the hidden file.
 Do you see it?
 It didn't display before.
 I notice it also includes `.` and `..`.
-You used `cd ..` to go back a folder.
+You used `cd ..` to go back a folder earlier.
 Change to the `.` directory.

 #### HINTS